sixteenmillimeter/mcopy.js/README.md

-mcopy.js is a sequencer GUI for an optical printer
+mcopy.js is a sequencer GUI for optical printers